Our Staff

 Commander

-LIEUTENANT COLONEL D. SHANE RICHARDSON, PROFESSOR OF AEROSPACE STUDIES
+LIEUTENANT COLONEL GAVIN S. HAGENS, PROFESSOR OF AEROSPACE STUDIES

-Lieutenant Colonel D. Shane Richardson is the Commander at Air Force Reserve Officer Training Corps (AFROTC), Detachment 025, Arizona State University, Tempe, Arizona.
-As the commander he is responsible for a comprehensive college program focused on recruiting, training and preparing more than 175 officer candidates from Arizona State University and 11 cross-town universities.
-Additionally, Lieutenant Colonel Richardson is the Professor of Aerospace Studies, instructing National Security, Leadership Responsibilities and Commissioning Preparation.
+Lt Col Gavin Hagens is the Commander at Air Force Reserve Officer Training Corps (AFROTC) Detachment 025, Arizona State University, Tempe, Arizona.
+As the Detachment Commander, Lt Col Hagens oversees a comprehensive Air Force ROTC program dedicated to recruiting, training, and developing over 250 officer candidates from Arizona State University and 11 affiliated cross-town institutions.
+In addition to his command responsibilities, he serves as the Professor of Aerospace Studies, where he instructs courses on National Security, Leadership, and Professional Development.

 Operations Flight Commander

-CAPTAIN PRISCILLA LEDESMA, ASSISTANT PROFESSOR OF AEROSPACE STUDIES
+CAPTAIN SARA E. SELF, ASSISTANT PROFESSOR OF AEROSPACE STUDIES

-Captain Priscilla LeDesma is the Operations Flight Commander at Air Force Reserve Officer Training Corps (AFROTC), Detachment 025, Arizona State University, Tempe, Arizona.
-As the Operations Flight Commander, she is responsible for all facets of cadet training and discipline, including directing/supervising leadership laboratory, field training preparation, and career guidance.
-Additionally, Captain LeDesma is an Assistant Professor of Aerospace Studies, where she instructs Aerospace 101/103: Heritage and Values.
+Captain Sara Self is the Operations Flight Commander at Air Force Reserve Officer Training Corps (AFROTC) Detachment 25, Arizona State University, Tempe, Arizona.
+She oversees and is responsible for all facets of cadet training and discipline, including directing/supervising leadership laboratory, field training preparation, and career guidance within the detachment.
+Additionally, Captain Self is an Assistant Professor of Aerospace Studies and instructs Aerospace Studies 201/203, which develops student knowledge of air and space power through a historical perspective, discussing Air Force Core Values, and developing communication skills.

 Education Officer